tpunt3/Csse374/README.md

 Milestone 5
 During this milestone, Trent was sick so we had to skype call to pair program.
 We continued to work very closely together even though we could not meet in person.
 We made great progress on singleton and adapter/decorator and feel pretty good about the progress we made/design decisions we incorporated.
 We still did almost every commit together because we work very closely.

+Milestone 6
+During this milestone, Katie and I could meet again in person which was helpful.
+We both worked very closely on the pattern detection and then we split up a little bit of the testing to make writing tests go faster.
+We continue to work very closely together on almost every commit.

 Instructions to use our code:
 1.)
 Go to the DesignParser.java class in problem.asm
 2.)
 Change the array of strings called CLASSES to reflect which classes you'd like to generate a UML for